-- 1. Check your registration date in the InSite tile "Registration Dates". - 2.
-All high school students begin online registration on May 15. - All regular college students begin online registration on May 16.
-College offices are closed on Fridays, May 24 - August 9. - Online Go to www.losmedanos.edu and log in to InSite.
+An instructor's approval is required to register in a class that has reached maximum enrollment or on the first day of class.
+First priority for late adds will go to students on the waitlists.
+Late registration may be processed as follows: • Online - Go to www.losmedanos.edu and log in to InSite.
 Select the "Education Plan" tile, then "Register & Drop".
 Select the term, then enter the course and/or section number in the course search box.
 Once you have selected the sections you want to register for, click "Continue" at the bottom of the page.
-Then click "Submit Changes" to finalize your registration.
+Then click "Submit Changes" to finalize your registration."